Predicting the First Response Latency of Maintainers and Contributors in Pull Requests: Introduction

 \header{Our Contributions.} In summary, we make the following contributions in this paper:

-\begin{itemize} \item To the best of our knowledge, we are the first to propose machine learning models for classifying the first response latency of maintainers and contributors. \item We investigate the major predictors of the first response latency of maintainers and contributors and discuss the impact of the features on the anticipated waiting periods. \item To promote the reproducibility of our study and facilitate future research on this topic, we publicly share our scripts and dataset online at \url{https://doi.org/10.5281/zenodo.10119284}. \end{itemize}
+\begin{itemize} \item To the best of our knowledge, we are the first to propose machine learning models for classifying the first response latency of maintainers and contributors. \item We investigate the major predictors of the first response latency of maintainers and contributors and discuss the impact of the features on the anticipated waiting periods. \item To promote the reproducibility of our study and facilitate future research on this topic, we publicly share our scripts and dataset online at \url{https://doi.org/10.5281/zenodo.10119283}. \end{itemize}

-\header{Paper Organization.} The rest of this paper is organized as follows. \Cref{sec:study_design} overviews the design of our study. \Cref{sec:maintainers,sec:contributors} report the results for predicting the first response latency of maintainers and contributors, respectively. \Cref{sec:cross-project} evaluates our approach in a cross-project setting and \Cref{sec:limitations} discusses the threats to the validity.
-Finally, \Cref{sec:related_work} reviews the related work and \Cref{sec:conclusion} concludes the paper.
+\header{Paper Organization.} The rest of this paper is organized as follows. \Cref{sec:study_design} overviews the design of our study. \Cref{sec:maintainers,sec:contributors} report the results for predicting the first response latency of maintainers and contributors, respectively. \Cref{sec:cross-project} evaluates our approach in a cross-project setting and \Cref{sec:implications} discusses the implications of our findings. \Cref{sec:limitations} discusses the limitations of our study and \Cref{sec:related_work} reviews the related work.
+Finally, \Cref{sec:conclusion} concludes the paper.